 Key points

-• Current pledges and policies to reduce greenhouse gas emissions put the world on a high-risk climate track.
+• Current pledges and policies to reduce greenhouse gas emissions put the world on a high-risk climate track, towards warming levels of 2.9°C by the end of this century.

-• In the most optimistic assessment, where all current climate pledges and policies are delivered, temperatures are projected to rise by 2.0°C over the 21st century.
+• In the most optimistic assessment, where all current climate pledges and policies are delivered, temperatures are projected to rise by 2.7°C over the 21st century.

 Reducing greenhouse gas emissions: pledges or policies?